juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 compute_image_mean -backend=lmdb train_lmdb mean.binaryproto
 ```

-This will generate a file called mean.binaryproto, this file will have matrix data related to the overall mean of all our training set, this matrix will be subtracted during training to each and every one of our training examples, this helps having a more reasonable scale for the inputs.
+This will generate a file called mean.binaryproto, this file will have matrix data related to the overall mean of all our training set, this matrix will be subtracted during training to each and every one of our training examples, this helps to have a more reasonable scale for the inputs.

 ## Designing and implementing the convolutional neural network

-Convnets are really good at image recognition because they can learn features automatically just by input-output asociations, they are also very good at transformation invariances this is small changes in rotation and full changes in translation.
+Convnets are really good at image recognition because they can learn features automatically just by input-output associations, they are also very good at transformation invariances this is small changes in rotation and full changes in translation.
 In machine learning, there are a set of well-known state-of-the-art architectures for image processing like AlexNet, VGGNet, Google Inception etc. If you follow that kind of architectures is almost guaranteed you will obtain the best results possible, for this case and for the sake of simplicity we are going to use a simplified version of these nets with much less convolutional layers, remember that in this particular case we are just trying to extract teeth features from the mouths and not entire concepts of the real world like AlexNet does, so a net with much less capacity will do fine for the task.

 train_val_feature_scaled.prototxt